-Ten dollars will still buy about 9 pounds of delicious and kickassedly nutritious muscle-carving rolled oats – still my primary fuel by choice despite now being able to afford any food.
+Ten dollars will still buy about 9 pounds of delicious, kickass, nutritious, muscle-fueling rolled oats – still one of my favorite foods today despite being able to afford fancier things.
 Or two gallons of organic milk.
-Or enough gasoline to drive over 100 miles in a good car.
+Or enough gasoline to drive over 200 miles in a good car.
 WEEKS worth of regular driving.
 Or enough natural gas to provide hot water for showers and dishwashing for a family for several weeks.

 If you save $796 per week for ten years, and get a 7% compounded investment return after inflation, you’ll have $600,000 sitting around ready to party for you.
 As you can see in the footnote section below, that is more than enough to start a nice Early Retirement, especially if your house is paid off.
 Maybe more than twice as much as you need, but since we do conservative calculations here at MMM, let’s roll with that number.